Miami Alive: The Districts

 Although Miami Alive is no longer online, my love for the 305 and everything Miami hasn’t gone anywhere.
 Back when the site was up, my two favorite sections were the site’s “Places and Spaces” and “Icons in the City” sections.
 Sure, the nightlife photos may have brought in the hits and the WMC and Art Basel guides may have gotten us some pretty great accolades, but these two columns gave us a chance to really highlight what is was that made Miami truly special: the people, the food and the neighborhoods.

-As the city continues to change more and more everyday, I thought it would be fun to bring back some old Miami Alive “Places and Spaces” posts and see just how much has actually changed in the last 3 years.
-The post was originally published on the site just as it got started in 2013, but its suprising to see just how many of these places are no longer around.
+As the city continues to change, I took a look at this Miami Alive “Places and Spaces” posts from 2013 and see just how much has actually changed in the last 4 years.
+The post was originally published on the site just as it got started, and its suprising to see just how many of these places are no longer around.

 Miami Alive: The Districts